 How to Convert and Transfer Money From Paypal to Gcash

-Convert and Transfer Money from PayPal to GCash
+Convert and Transfer Money From PayPal to GCash

 PayPal is one of the biggest and most reliable online payment systems in the world.
 It lets you pay and be paid locally and internationally.
 Like me, I rely on PayPal to handle payments sent to me abroad.
 But because Paypal Mastercard is still not available in the Philippines, Filipinos like me still need to find other ways to withdraw funds from PayPal.
-This is where GCash can come in really handy.
+This is where GCash can really come in handy.

 In this article, let me walk you through how you can convert and transfer money from your PayPal account to your GCash App in a few very easy steps.

 You don't have a GCash account yet?
 You can simply click here to register to make the most of all their services whenever and wherever you are in the Philippines and even earn 50php upon registration.

 My PayPal balance is in US dollars.
 Because of the latest update, we should first convert our funds to the Philippine peso before we can transfer our PayPal balance to GCash.
 Here are five easy steps on how to convert foreign currency to our local currency on PayPal using your phone.

 Using your browser, go to paypal.com and login to your account.